 - Obtain a yield (seeds, produce, wood, knowledge, etc)

 - Apply self-regulation and respond to feedback (plan for the future by improving soil, planting perennials, etc and learn from the past or correct past mistakes)

-- Use renewable resources (coppicing techniques and sustainable wood harvesting, using resources from your own land, recycling and reusing materials, hugelkulture)
+- Use renewable resources (save your own vegetable seeds, coppicing techniques and sustainable wood harvesting, using resources from your own land, recycling and reusing materials, hugelkulture)